 Used to adjust the values used to calculate actual current.
 Must be set if you are using a shunt different from the predefined one (50 mv = 500 A), and it doesn't hurt to do it anyway, it will improve the result.
 First start by stating that there is a shunt connected, command wm=nn, see command wm for what nn shall be).
-Then definine the zero point: ensure no load or charging sources are connected, and give command sc=0.
+Then define the zero point: ensure no load or charging sources are connected, and give command sc=0.
 Then connect a load of known size and give command sc=-15.5 (if the load is 15.5 A).
 And lastly connect a known charging source and give command sc=20.0 (if the source delivers 20 A).
+The given values should normally not be below 10A.